What Are Closing Entries?

 Closing entries are passed on the last day of the financial year.
-Example of closing entries are as follows:
+Examples of closing entries include: